Go Back

 Notes

 • If you already have bonito dashi (ichiban dashi) or another type of dashi, start from step 3.
-In this case, use 1 ⅔ cups (400ml) of your dashi for 2 servings.
+In that case, use 1 ⅔ cups (400 ml) of your dashi for 2 servings.

 • You can store it in the refrigerator for up to 2 days.